Dissecting the Dymocks data breach

 Though the information was circulating much earlier, the September forum post promised other users access to the data trove for only a few dollars.
 Because of the wide availability of the data, it’s possible that a larger number of low-level or rogue scammers may attempt to use the information for targeted phishing or business email compromise (BEC) attacks.

-Dymocks has also encouraged customers to update their passwords, update anti-virus software and patch any outdated software.
-For businesses and finance teams, though, there are additional precautions that can help lower your organisation’s risk of falling victim to a scam fuelled by stolen data.
+Dymocks has also encouraged customers to update their passwords, update anti-virus software, and patch any outdated software.
+For businesses and finance teams, though, there are additional precautions that can help lower your organization’s risk of falling victim to a scam fueled by stolen data.

 One of the most important steps is reevaluating your financial controls.
-Even if organisations have a robust control framework in place, scammers are finding increasingly sneaky ways to sidestep these defences and manipulate AP staff into making fraudulent payments.
+Even if organizations have a robust control framework in place, scammers are finding increasingly sneaky ways to sidestep these defenses and manipulate AP staff into making fraudulent payments.

-Along with staff training and greater awareness, finance leaders can beef up their defences by assessing, testing and adjusting their anti-fraud processes and controls.
+Along with staff training and greater awareness, finance leaders can beef up their defenses by assessing, testing, and adjusting their anti-fraud processes and controls.